Srećko Horvat

 Srećko Horvat (born 28 February 1983) is a Croatian philosopher, author and political activist.
 The German weekly Der Freitag called him "one of the most exciting voices of his generation" and he has been described as a "fiery voice of dissent in the Post-Yugoslav landscape".
-His writing has appeared in The Guardian, Al Jazeera, Der Spiegel, Jacobin, Newsweek and The New York Times.
+His writing has appeared in The Guardian, Al Jazeera, Der Spiegel, Jacobin, Newsweek, and The New York Times.

 Life

-Horvat was born in Osijek, Croatia but lived for the first eight years of his life in Germany before returning to Croatia in 1991.
-After returning to Croatia, he was involved in the hardcore punk scene of the 1990s, graduated philosophy and general linguistics at the Faculty of Philosophy in Zagreb, started writing for Croatian magazines such as Zarez and, prior to his twenty-sixth birthday, published two books, Protiv političke korektnosti (Against Political Correctness) and Znakovi postmodernog grada (Signs of the Postmodern City) in Croatia and Serbia.
+Horvat was born in Osijek, Croatia, but lived the first eight years of his life in Germany before returning to Croatia in 1991.
+After returning to Croatia, he was involved in the hardcore punk scene of the 1990s, graduated with a degree in philosophy and general linguistics at the Faculty of Philosophy in Zagreb, started writing for Croatian magazines such as Zarez and, prior to his twenty-sixth birthday, published two books, Protiv političke korektnosti (Against Political Correctness) and Znakovi postmodernog grada (Signs of the Postmodern City) in Croatia and Serbia.
 Since then, he has written multiple books in both Croatian and English (Poetry from the Future, The Radicality of Love and Subversion!), many of which have been translated into other languages, among them Chinese, Korean, Spanish, Turkish and German.
 In 2008, he co-founded the Subversive Festival, where he served as programme director until 2013.
 In 2016, he co-founded, with Yanis Varoufakis, the Democracy in Europe Movement 2025, on whose Coordinating Collective he presently sits as a member.